joomla/joomla-cms/tests/System/README.md

 # System tests in Joomla

 The CMS system tests are executed in real browsers and are using the [cypress.io](https://www.cypress.io) framework.
-This article describes how to setup your local development environment to execute the existing tests and add new ones.
+This article describes how to setup a local development environment to execute the existing tests and add new ones.

 ## Installation
-A couple of steps are needed before the CMS system tests can be executed on your system.
+A couple of steps are needed before the CMS system tests can be executed on the system.

 1. Clone Joomla into a folder where it can be served by a web server
 2. Install the PHP and Javascript dependencies by running the following commands:
    1. `composer install`
    2. `npm ci`
-3. Copy the cypress.config.dist.js to cypress.config.js in the root of your joomla folder
+3. Copy the cypress.config.dist.js to cypress.config.js in the root of the joomla folder
 4. Adapt the env variables in the file cypress.config.js, they need to point to a database server where joomla can be installed
-5. Ensure your system has all the required dependencies according to their [docs article](https://docs.cypress.io/guides/getting-started/installing-cypress)
+5. Ensure the system has all the required dependencies according to their [docs article](https://docs.cypress.io/guides/getting-started/installing-cypress)
 6. Run the command `npm run cypress:install`

 ## Run the existing tests